RaInta/SparseGravitationalWaves/README.md

 Note that this version of OMP terminates when it meets the noise conditions imposed upon it, so the length of x here is 754, less than the full vector of coefficients (1024).

-The reconstruction fits the original signal exactly:
+The reconstruction fits the original signal _exactly_:

 <img src="./Figures/NSreconstructionOMP_IncrLineWdith.png">